UWPCE-PythonCert/SystemDevelopment/_sources/unicode.txt

 Unicode in Python 2
 ===================

+.. rst-class:: medium

-A quick run-down of Unicode, its use in Python 2, and some of the gotchas that arise.
+  A quick run-down of Unicode,

+  its use in Python 2,

+  and some of the gotchas that arise.

+  |
- - Chris Barker
+  | - Chris Barker
+  |

 History
 =======